haiwen/seafile-user-manual/en/organization_management/daily_management.md

 # Daily Management

 **NOTE**: The following operations can only be performed by organization administrators.
+This is only applicable to a hosted, multi-tenant service.

 After you login to Seafile, you can go to organization admin page by click **Organization Admin**